Help for Those Suffering from PTSD and Substance Abuse

 Individuals will learn how to change these thoughts into more positive ones that will help to decrease the anxiety, anger, fear, and depression that they are already experiencing.

-In addition, CBT is often used in substance abuse treatment to identify thoughts that trigger substance abuse and to change behaviors related to those thoughts.
+In addition, CBT is often used in substance use treatment to identify thoughts that trigger substance use and to change behaviors related to those thoughts.

 In exposure therapy, individuals will talk with their therapist about the trauma repeatedly, which will help them gain control of their feelings and learn that these memories do not have to increase their feelings of fear and anxiety.
 Individuals will perform both desensitization and flooding exercises.
 These will help them work with less severe memories first (desensitization) or to work with many memories at once (flooding).